w30r/w30r/README.md

 # 👋 Hiiiiiiiiiii, I’m @w30r 👋

 ## About Me!
 - 👨🏼 I'm a Full-Stack Developer.
-I love CS:GO and making House music.
-Currently, I'm unemployed, hire me please.
+I like trains.
 - 🌱 Love solving problems with software.
 - 💬 Learning a lot of latest tech!